 Consider reading about, or talking to, other people who were carers.
+You may connect with other carers through a carer support group, or by joining activities or events offered specifically to former carers, such as those available through Family Carers Ireland (www.familycarers.ie).
 While no two experiences are the same, you may share something in common.
-Seek out accurate information about grief and loss.
+Seek out accurate information about grief and loss, and the other supports available to you as a former carer.